 By: Joseph L. Kuchie

-All council members were in attendance for the business meeting.
-The next city council meeting will be held on Monday, November 14th at 7:00 P.M.
+Mayor Fred Henry was not in attendance for the meeting.
+The next city council meeting will be held after Election Day on Monday, November 14th at 7 p.m.